StefanSchubert/aquarium_IoT/README.md

 ### Base-Setup

-Burn a SD Card (16GB) with the latest Raspbian (CLI-Edition, no Desktop) Connect the pi to a lan cable (only temorary), hdmi, keyboard
+Burn a SD Card (16GB) with the latest Raspbian (CLI-Edition, no Desktop) Connect the pi to a lan cable (only temporarily), hdmi, keyboard

 * Connect to atlantis with default credentials (pi/raspberry)
 * sudo raspi-config